REenergyze Partner Login

 A community solar project is defined as a local solar facility shared by multiple community subscribers who receive credit on their utility bills for a share of the power produced.
 Projects are often located on underutilized land, brownfields, or even local farms or ranches, providing landowners with an additional revenue stream by leasing portions of their land.

-Commercial rooftops and large, multi-tenant occupied buildings are also great candidates for community solar projects.
+Rooftops of C&I buildings and large, multi-tenant occupied buildings are also great candidates for community solar projects.
 As a CRE owner, you may be sitting on several properties that would make excellent sites for a rooftop community solar project.

 While there are many models of community solar today, the underlying principle remains the same: shared access to a clean energy resource that’s locally produced.